RyanKChon/cse15l-lab-reports/lab1.md

 ```
 * Working Directory is the home directory
 * When used on a directory it doesn't work and will instead just say that the argument is a directory.
 It makes sense since cat prints out a file not a directory.
-* This is an error because cat prints out the contents of the file no directories
+* This is an error because cat prints out the contents of the file no directoriescodo
 3. On a file as an argument